technomancy/leiningen/doc/PLUGINS.md

 that whenever we call `merge-profiles`, `unmerge-profiles` or `set-profiles`.
 It also means your middleware functions shouldn't have any non-idempotent side-effects since they could be called repeatedly.

+If you need to include a profile in the project map, please add it as a plugin profile and ask your users to add it to the `:base` profile as outlined in the "Plugin" subsection of "Other Plugin Contents" in this document.
+This makes the "injection" more explicit and easier to debug.
+The only times one should use middleware to inject values into the project map is if the profiles has to be programmatically computed, or if you have to modify the project map in a way that is not possible with `merge-profiles`.

 ### Maven Wagons